Full Name: (required)

 CoVE Apprentices: Accrington

-Support will be available via a blended remote delivery approach.
+Support at this time will be available via a blended remote delivery approach.

-Public Health England continue to issue a range of advice about the Coronavirus.
-The current guidance is to stay at home for 7 days if you have:
+Public Health England continue to issue a range of advice about the coronavirus.
+The current guidance is to stay at home and self-isolate for 7 days if you have coronavirus symptoms, which are:

 The current advice from the Government is that you should do the following: